szczurek-lab/seqme/README.md

 # pepme

-**pepme** is a modular open-source Python package containing model-agnostic metrics for evaluating peptides.
+**pepme** is a tiny, modular and open-source Python library containing model-agnostic metrics for evaluating peptides.

 ## Installation